 The 11-member Westfield State University Board of Trustees is appointed by the governor of the Commonwealth of Massachusetts.
 Each member is appointed for a five-year term, with the possibility of one additional term of five years.
 The alumni trustee is elected every five years by the Alumni Association and the student trustee is elected annually by the student body.
 Each member of the board is required to take an oath to discharge faithfully, impartially, honestly, and to the best of his or her abilities the duties of a trustee.
 While trustee terms do expire, the trustees continue to serve on the board until a replacement has been appointed.
-PENC (Public Education Nominating Council) is charged with this responsibility of appointing trustees.
+PENC (Public Education Nominating Council) is charged with the responsibility of nominating trustees to the governor.

 Ali Salehi, Chair

-A Westfield resident, Ali Salehi serves as managing director of Hansen Engineering and Machinery Co., Inc. of Danvers, MA.
+Ali Salehi serves as managing director of Hansen Engineering and Machinery Co., Inc. of Danvers, MA.
 A former board member of the Greater Westfield Chamber of Commerce, the Westfield State University Foundation, and the Westfield Redevelopment Authority, Salehi is a current trustee of Suffield Academy and a former vice-chair of the Baystate Health Foundation.
 He holds a B.S. in mechanical engineering and an M.S. in engineering management from Western New England University.